noaa-fisheries-integrated-toolbox/news/_posts/2021-07-22-AFS-abstracts.md

   - conference
 ---

 We invite your participation in several symposia that may be of interest to you for the upcoming [American Fisheries Society 151st Annual Meeting](https://afsannualmeeting.fisheries.org/), November 6-10 2021.
-If you are interested in providing an oral or poster presentation for any of these sessions, abstracts must be submitted via the [meeting website](https://www.cvent.com/c/abstracts/4a7e0453-afce-456d-8f4a-5aa9924d0431) by 8/16/21).
+If you are interested in providing an oral or poster presentation for any of these sessions, abstracts must be submitted via the [meeting website](https://www.cvent.com/c/abstracts/4a7e0453-afce-456d-8f4a-5aa9924d0431) by **August 16th, 2021**.

 If you do end up submitting an abstract, can we kindly suggest that you also send the info directly to the symposia organizers.
 Please distribute this information widely to colleagues and students who may be interested in participating.

 More information about the following symposia can be found [here](https://afsannualmeeting.fisheries.org/preliminary-list-of-symposia/), or by contacting the organizers listed below.

-## 1: Addressing Data Standards and Integration into Stock Assessments from Non-traditional Sources.
+## Addressing Data Standards and Integration into Stock Assessments from Non-traditional Sources

 For this symposia, we solicit perspectives and state or federal case studies on effective practices that enabled the incorporation of new data types into stock assessments.
 Non-traditional data sources of interest include cooperative research, citizen science, electronic monitoring and reporting, and uncrewed systems and other advanced technologies.
 Papers are welcome with focus on the following topics: